For Safer Manufacturing

-CEPN serves as a platform for collaborative innovation where diverse stakeholders – including technology suppliers, brands, labor and environmental advocates, governments and other leading experts -- work together to understand, address and eliminate worker exposures to toxic chemicals in electronics production.
+CEPN serves as a platform for collaborative innovation where diverse stakeholders – including technology suppliers, brands, labor and environmental advocates, governments and other leading experts -- work together to understand, address, and eliminate worker exposures to toxic chemicals in electronics production.

 Over the past year, Network members have shared their detailed knowledge of the health and safety hazards posed by chemicals used in electronics production and assembly facilities, and have collaborated to develop solutions across five focus areas: Worker Empowerment and Engagement, Tracking and Monitoring Exposures, Qualitative Exposure Assessment, Targeted Safer Substitutions, and Standardized Process Chemicals Data Collection.
-Our Network prioritizes solutions that address toxic exposures through substitutions or process changes that allow elimination of toxic chemicals use wherever possible.
+Our Network prioritizes solutions that address toxic exposures through substitutions or process changes that allow elimination of toxic chemical use wherever possible.
 The Network supports the active involvement of workers in identifying issues and opportunities for improvement, within our own work and in the operations of individual facilities or firms.

 CEPN is in the process of piloting and other real-world testing of our proposed solutions.
-We look forward to providing ongoing updates on our progress, and to sharing insights with stakeholders across the supply chain to foster best practice.
+We look forward to providing ongoing updates on our progress, and to sharing insights with stakeholders across the supply chain to foster best practices.
 We invite interested parties to join us in testing and refining collaborative solutions to reduce and eliminate toxic chemical exposures to workers in the electronics supply chain.

 Clean Production Action (CPA)

 Responsible Business Alliance (RBA) / Electronics Industry Citizenship Coalition (EICC)